 A bend is taken as a slow deformation of a plane metal panel.
 For example, to form a flange or lip, some of the metal is bent at 90 degrees to the main surface.
 The radius of this bend will depend on mechanical engineering and design.
-It will also depend on the specifically its coating, ability to bend sufficiently.
+It will also depend on the coating, specifically its ability to bend sufficiently.

-The paint chemist would have to provide a coating with enough flexibility and stretch-ability to go around the corner without process breaking.
-The engineer would have to avoid bends sharper than the coating can handle.
+The paint chemist would have to provide a coating with enough flexibility and stretch-ability to go around the corner without breaking.
+The process engineer would have to avoid bends sharper than the coating can handle.